 - Logan Series (1996-1999)

 - The Wildflowers series (1999)

 Tropes that apply to her:

 - Moustache de Plume: The reason she was Only Known by Initials.
 She said in a 1985 interview:Virginia: The publisher sent me a copy of the galley of Flowers in the Attic, and it read "Virginia Andrews."
 Then, when they sent me the cover, it said, "V.C.
 Andrews."
 So I immediately called up and complained.
 And they said, "It was a big mistake by the printers, and we can't change it—we've already printed a million copies of the cover and it's too expensive to throw them away."
 Then later, I learned the truth.
 It was an editorial decision.
 Men don't like to read women writers, and they wanted men to read the book.
 They wanted to prove to men that women could write differently—that we don't write only about ribbons and frills and kisses and hugs, that we can really write something strong.

-- Outside of the US, V.C.
-Andrews was originally published as "Virginia Andrews."
+- Outside of the US, where V.C.
+Andrews was marketed toward women, the books were published under the name "Virginia Andrews."
 Ironically, since her cult status has risen after her death, some of these foreign editions have changed the name to her more familiar (in the US) initials.